 For deeper understanding of this document, cybersecurity, cybercrime threats, and more, read the free articles on my website and my books.
 If there are terms or concepts in this document that you do not understand, look to my writings, conduct appropriate research, and seek professional and expert advice.

-This document is not perfect for everyone, and is a work-in-progress.
+This document is a work-in-progress and is not perfect for everyone (no document is).
 We welcome any suggestions to improve it and the other resources.
-If you have found my resources helpful, please spread the word, provide expressions of appreciation, purchase my books, or consider us first when your organization becomes ready to commit resources to improve cybersecurity.
+If you find my resources helpful, please spread the word, express appreciation, purchase my books, or consider me when your organization becomes ready to commit resources to improve cybersecurity.

 Conclusion and Additional References